-When Adam and Eve first sinned, they were condemned to die for in God’s government “the wages of sin is death” (Romans 6:23; Ezekiel 18:4).
+When Adam and Eve first sinned, they were condemned to die for in the Creator’s government “the wages of sin is death” (Romans 6:23; Ezekiel 18:4).
 But why is the punishment for sin so serious?
-It is so serious because of the Holiness of God.
+It is so serious because of the divine holiness.

-The life and death of Jesus proved forever how God regards sin (2 Corinthians 5:19).
-It showed God’s infinite love for all His creatures, a love that could not only forgive, but could also win fallen sinners to surrender and by His grace yield perfect obedience (Romans 1:5).
+The life and death of Jesus proved forever how the Creator regards sin (2 Corinthians 5:19).
+It showed the Lord’s infinite compassion for all His creatures, a compassion that could not only forgive, but could also win fallen sinners to surrender and by His grace yield perfect obedience (Romans 1:5).

-God’s plan of salvation not only makes it possible to pardon and restore us, but it also demonstrates for all ages to come the absolute perfection of His own character and the complete union of justice and love in the divine government (Psalm 116:5).
+The Lord’s plan of salvation not only makes it possible to pardon and restore us, but it also demonstrates for all ages to come the absolute perfection of His own character and the complete union of His justice and love in the divine government (Psalm 116:5).

 In His service,